sseletskyy/text-highliter/README.md

+# Text Highlighter
-= Inside that directory, you can run several commands =
+### Inside that directory, you can run several commands

 Starts the development server:
 `npm start`